osuosl/timesync/source/draft_api.rst

       "updated_at": "2014-04-18",
       "deleted_at": null,
       "uuid": "309eae69-21dc-4538-9fdc-e6892a9c4dd4",
-      "revision":2
+      "revision":2,
+      "users": {
+        "members": [
+          "patcht"
+        ],
+        "spectators": [
+        ],
+        "managers": [
+          "tschuy"
+        ]
       }
+    }

 If a value of ``""`` (an empty string) or ``[]`` (an empty array) are passed as values for a string or array optional field (check the :ref:`model docs<draft_model>`), the value will be set to the empty string/array.
-If a value of null or undefined is provided, the current value of the object will be used.
+If a value of undefined is provided (i.e. the value is not provided), the current value of the object will be used.

 POST /activities/:slug
 ~~~~~~~~~~~~~~~~~~~~~~